 - Click Back to return to your last location.

-- Click Forward to return to a previous location within the same collection.
+- Click Forward to return to a previous location.

-From the ribbon, you can open one or more catalog views.
-You can use many catalog views to compare the items in different databases or folders, to compare metadata for two items, to copy items from one style to another, and so on.
+From the ribbon, you can open several catalog views and use them to compare the contents of databases or folders, compare metadata for two items, copy style items from one style to another, and so on.

-- On the View tab, in the Windows group, click Catalog and click Catalog View .
+- In the Windows group, click Catalog View .

 Switch from the Catalog pane to the catalog view

-- In the Catalog pane, click the Options button .
+- In the Catalog pane, click the Menu button .

 The Catalog pane closes and the catalog view opens.